ffund/tcp-ip-essentials/lab-static-design/designing-subnets.md

 ip route
 ```

-on each of the hosts and the router. <!--The directly connected route  should show the *network address* for LAN C in the Destination column, the *subnet mask* for LAN C in the Genmask column, and `0.0.0.0` in the Gateway column to indicate that this is a direct route with no gateway (also, the only Flag that is set is the `U` flag, indicating that this route is Up).--> The directly connected route should show the *network address* for LAN C at the front, the *subnet mask* for LAN C as the prefix length after the network address, and `scope link` to indicate that this is a direct route with no gateway.
+on each of the hosts and the router.
+The directly connected route should show the *network address* for LAN C at the front, the *subnet mask* for LAN C as the prefix length after the network address, and `scope link` to indicate that this is a direct route with no gateway.

 Since each interface in this subnet has an address and a route for the directly connected subnet, you should be able to `ping` any of the addresses assigned in LAN C, from any of the three devices in LAN C. Try this now, and verify that you have Layer 3 connectivity within LAN C.